-1. Choose a Good Backpack: This means one that is big enough to carry all of your child’s items so they aren’t having to carry things loosely in their hands putting them at risk for losing them before they return home.
-I love this one.
-I received it when I attended a Land’s End sponsored event at BlogHer and its just the right size for our daughter who is currently in elementary school.
+This means one that is big enough to carry all of your child’s items so they aren’t having to carry things loosely in their hands putting them at risk for losing them before they return home.
+I fell in love with the one I received at a Land’s End sponsored event at BlogHer because its just the right size for our daughter who is currently in elementary school.

-2. The Folder: Before you sit down with the weekly or daily folder your child might bring home, I get a few things within arms reach.
-I have my wallet because you never know what you might need to pay for, my pen because you never know what you might to sign, my GO MOM!
-DIY Planner because you never know what you might need to write on your planner, and my child’s School Organizer for the current school year.
+Before you sit down with the weekly or daily folder your child might bring home, I get a few things within arms reach.
+I have my wallet because you never know what you might need to pay for, my pen because you never know what you might to sign, my GO MOM!® DIY Planner because you never know what you might need to write on your planner, and my child’s School Organizer for the current school year.